 So, although all of us wear lenses we wear lenses that will change throughout the day, the year and throughout our lives.

 The only way to find out if the filters that we use in our lenses are giving us a true picture of reality is to start by understanding ourselves, especially acknowledging our influences as well as how we come to decisions about the world around us.

-This forms part of our module on self-awareness in our Cultural Awareness e-Learning Course.
+Well, this topic forms part of our module on Self-Awareness in our online Cultural Awareness e-Learning training Course.

 You can watch the video of this section for free below!
 You're welcome!